-The program runs as an "incubator" concept.
-The LEAD Program encourages and supports its graduates by providing substantive and skills training workshops, coaching in marketing and business development, financial support, mentoring support, and networking opportunities.
+Designed to accelerate the successful development of newly admitted lawyers through an "incubator" concept, the Solo and Small Firm Practice Program encourages and supports its graduates by providing substantive and skills training workshops, coaching in marketing and business development, financial support, mentoring support, and networking opportunities.
 Per the program's requirements and in spirit with the mission of St. Thomas University, the attorneys give back to the community by satisfying a requisite amount of 50 pro bono hours.

-The LEAD Program attorneys attend multiple training sessions on how to build and operate a successful law practice.
+The Solo and Small Firm Practice Program will provide to the attorneys multiple training sessions on how to build and operate a successful law practice.
 These sessions will take place either at St. Thomas Law or at a law firm convenient for all participants.
-In the sessions, experienced attorneys - including alumni and other members of the legal community - discuss and present on various topics pertinent to starting a successful law practice.
+In the sessions, experienced attorneys-including alumni and other members of the legal community -will discuss and present on various topics pertinent to starting a successful law practice.
 Upon completion of the program, attorneys will transition to growing their law firms on their own, and will in turn become graduates of the incubator program.
 As they "graduate" from the program (sometime between 12 and 18 months), they will become well-trained and well-prepared practitioners who proudly represent St. Thomas Law and give back to their respective communities.

-LEAD attorneys receive a structured education in the ethical practice of law and law practice management.
-LEAD attorneys also will expand their use of technology within the law office setting and develop cutting-edge methods of law practice that result in the efficient delivery of legal services to an expanding client base.
-In turn, clients who receive legal representation through the LEAD Program obtain affordable legal services.
+Solo and Small Firm Practice Program attorneys will receive a structured education in the ethical practice of law and law practice management.
+Solo and Small Firm Practice Program attorneys also will expand their use of technology within the law office setting and develop cutting-edge methods of law practice that result in the efficient delivery of legal services to an expanding client base.
+In turn, clients who receive legal representation through the Solo and Small Firm Practice Program obtain affordable legal services.